Altai-man/perl6-Text-Tabs/README.md

 # DESCRIPTION

-It's a simple port of Perl 5 module: Text::Tabs, which in turn just Perlish implementation of expand/unexpand utilities.
+It's a simple port of Perl 5 module `Text::Tabs`, which in turn just Perlish implementation of expand/unexpand utilities.

 # BUGS